Entry into force of the UK-ESA Economic Partnership Agreement on 1st January 2021

 Back to the list of trade agreements

-The UK-ESA EPA rules of origin are product-specific and can be one of the following types:
+The UK-ESA EPA contains a Protocol on Rules of Origin which set out the originating conditions to benefit from preferential access on the UK market.
+The rules are product-specific and can be one of the following types:

 Mauritius Revenue Authority